rth/data-science-workshop-2021/README.md

 - [pandas-profiling](https://pandas-profiling.github.io/pandas-profiling/docs/)

-The last one is important and you should be able to type:
+The Jupyter requirement is important and you should be able to type:

 ```bash
 jupyter notebook